ZhenguoChen/Essays/Nodejs_Overview.md

 ## Introduction

 As described in this awesome [tutorial](https://www.lynda.com/Node-js-tutorials/Up-Running-Node-js/370605-2.html):
->Node.js is and open-source cross platform runtime environment for server-side and networking applications.
+>Node.js is an open-source cross platform runtime environment for server-side and networking applications.
 It is built on top of Chrome's JavaScript runtime, the V8 engine.
 Also, applications for Node are written in JavaScript.
 This is why many developers like Node because it'g lightweight and you can write your front-end and back-end in the same language.